Octav Chelaru: Debut film

 The film had the Gala Premiere on 29th of August, 2022, at the Romanian Athenaeum and was released in cinemas nationwide on 9th of September, 2022.

 A Higher Law was released in the Cinema City network (Arad, Bacău, Bucharest, Brașov, Brăila, Cluj-Napoca, Constanța, Iași, Ploiești, Râmnicu Vâlcea, Suceava, Târgu Mureș and Timișoara).
 Other cinemas around the country screened the film, as follows: in Bucharest (Cineplexx Băneasa, Hollywood Multiplex, Cinema Elvire Popesco, Cinema Europa, Cinema Muzeul Țăranului Român, Cinema Movieplex, Cinema Union), Cluj-Napoca (Cinema Arta, Cinema Florin Piersic, Cinema Victoria), Timișoara (Cinema Victoria), Iași (Cinema Ateneu), Arad (Cinema Arta), Sibiu (Cinegold, Cinema Arta), Craiova (Cinema Patria), Piatra Neamț (Cinema Mon Amour), Pitești (Cinema Trivale), Focșani (Sala Balada), Miercurea-Ciuc (Cinema Csíki Mozi), Sfântu Gheorghe (Cinema Arta - Művész Mozi), Slobozia (Casa Municipală de Cultură "Nicolae Rotaru") and Odobești (Casa de Cultură).

 The film was nominated for 8 categories at the 2023 edition of the Gopo Awards, the Romanian equivalent of the Spain's Goya Awards or the France's César Awards.
 Octav Chelaru was nominated for Best Debut Film and Best Screenplay, Mălina Manovici for Best Actress in a Leading Role, Sergiu Smerea for Best Supporting Actor, Barbu Bălășoiu for Best Cinematography, Dragoș Apetri for Best Editing, Martin Kohlstedt for Best Original Music, and the sound team (Johannes Doberenz - sound recordist, Sebastian Schmidt - sound designer, Christoph Wieczorek - re-recording mixer) for Best Sound.

-The gala will take place on the 25th of April, 2023.
+In 2023, the film had its US premiere at 9th edition of The Romanian Film Festival Seattle, had its premiere in Germany at the Luchs Kino in Halle (Saale), was selected in the 7th edition of the Šumadijski internacionalni filmski festival in Kragujevac, Serbia, was selected in the 13th edition of the Romanian Film Festival in Spain, which screened the film in multiple cities around the country, including Madrid, Barcelona, Valencia, Sevilla, Oviedo, Zaragoza, Santander and Palma de Mallorca and it was selected in Le Giornate del Cinema Rumeno in Rome, Italy.
+Also, it won the Special Mention for the Producer of the Year at Independent Producers Indie Film Festival (IPIFF).

 Sophomore film

-His sophomore feature film has the working title Rara Avis and it will be developed at the Pustnik Screenwriters' Residency.
+His sophomore feature film has the working title Rara Avis and it was developed at the Pustnik Screenwriters' Residency.
+At the 2023 edition of the Transilvania International Film Festival, the project was awarded the Alex.
+Leo Șerban Scholarship Special Mention.